G: Mutants. How many times do I have to tell you to not use the Z word?

 - The "Carny" chapter in the Wii version is very glitchy compared to the rest of the game.
 Its boss fight in particular is difficult to get through without the game freezing for whatever reason.

 - The "Extra Mutants" mode appears to be an afterthought, as the added enemies tend to spawn in inconvenient locations.
 In one scene in "Ballistic Trauma" where hospital doors blow open and zombies swarm out, one female zombie only present on Extra Mutants can get stuck behind one of the doors.
 You can't kill her, and the scene won't advance until all on-screen enemies are dead.
-Unwinnable by Mistake ensues.
+Unintentionally Unwinnable ensues.
 On very rare occasions, the game will also forget you're in cutscene mode and have enemies attack you while you're unable to fight back.

 - Gatling Good: You get these for the final boss.
 How you found them, the game intentionally does not show.
 The gameplay change is represented in Typing of the Dead: Overkill by letting you mash on the keyboard.